See our guide containing 17 tips on how to get a strong erection and keep it hard.

 Peyronie's disease (erectile tissue damage)

-A natural erection can last anywhere from a few minutes to 30-40 minutes.
-An erection assisted by real or generic Viagra-type medicines can last 2 to 5 hours depending on the dosage and metabolism.
+How long does the average male stay erect?
+A natural erection can last anywhere from one to 13 minutes.13 An erection assisted by real or generic Viagra-type medicines can last 2 to 5 hours depending on the dosage and metabolism.

-ED medications enhance the effects of nitric oxide in the body, combined with sexual arousal, these drugs amplify the signal sent to the penis.
+ED medications are a popular ED treatment and enhance the effects of nitric oxide in the body.
+Combined with sexual arousal, these oral medications amplify the signal sent to the penis and treat erectile dysfunction.
+Talk with your doctor to find out if an ED medication is a good choice for you.

 Tadalafil (Adcirca, Cialis)